Barefoot Riverside man wearing only underpants, wife chase off man allegedly breaking into truck

 La Fortune can be seen confronting the suspect and a scuffle between the two ensued.

-Once La Fortune's wife, Kelly, ran outside as well, the would-be carjacker was scared off and ran away.
+Once La Fortune's wife, Kelly, ran outside as well, the would-be thief was scared off and ran away.

 Barefoot Riverside man wearing only underpants, wife chase off man allegedly breaking into truck